 You may transfer Your contract fund among the investment divisions and between the General Account and the various investment divisions.
 We require a minimum amount for each transfer, usually \$200.
 Currently, We allow an unlimited number of free transfers.
-We reserve the right to charge a \$25 fee for each transfer after the 12th in a contract year.
-There are other limitations on transfers to and from the General Account.
-See "Transfer Of Contract Fund" on page 39.
-Completed transfer requests received in good order at Our Administrative Office before the New York Stock Exchange closes for regular trading (usually, 3:00 p.m.
+We reserve the right to charge a \$25 fee for each transfer after the 4^h in a contract year.
+We also reserve the right to impose various restrictions on transfers.
+See "Transfer Limitations" on page 40.
+There are additional limitations on transfers to and from the General Account.
+See "Transfers Of Contract Fund" on page 39.
+Completed transfer requests received at Our Administrative Office in good order before the New York Stock Exchange closes for regular trading (usually, 3:00 p.m.
 Central Time) are priced at the unit value determined at the close of that regular trading session of the New York Stock Exchange.
 If We receive Your completed transfer request in good order after the close of regular trading on the New York Stock Exchange, We will process the transfer request at the unit value determined at the close of the next regular trading session of the New York Stock Exchange.
 If you send your request by fax (facsimile), be sure to use the correct fax number.
 See "Correspondence, Inquiries, and Transactions" on page 16.
 We reserve the right to eliminate and/or severely restrict the transfer privilege in any manner We deem appropriate for some, all or specific contract owners.